william-mckeon/OpenAgent-frontend/README.md

 This means:

-* A future mobile app or CLI client gets the same agent identity by talking to `openagent-api` — no need to re-implement persona ownership in every client
+* Any client — a mobile app, a CLI — gets the same agent identity by talking to `openagent-api`, with no need to re-implement persona ownership
 * A tampered or out-of-date frontend cannot override the persona
-* The frontend stops carrying configuration IP that has no business at the UI layer
+* The frontend stays out of the business of holding configuration that has no place at the UI layer

 ### Conversation history (client-side)